Econify/ad.js/docs/README.md

 TODO: Describe vendor interface and hooks

 # About
-Ad.js was built by the Econify team as a response to the monetization issues media sites routinely face when implementing ads.
+AdJS was built by the Econify team as a response to the monetization issues media sites routinely face when implementing ads.
 Econify is a development shop that works with major media companies in NY, LA, Seattle and London.
 To learn more about Econify see the [Econify website](http://www.econify.com).